 At Santa Cruz, we collaborate in research and educational programs with our colleagues in the Departments of Chemistry & Biochemistry, Physics, Biomolecular Engineering in the School of Engineering and Microbiology and Environmental Toxicology.

-Numerous faculty work on processes and substances that create and maintain the structure of cells and regulate cell function during growth and differentiation.
+Faculty in the Cell and Developmental Biology section work on processes and substances that create and maintain the structure and function of cells, govern cell behaviors such as division, migration, differentiation, and regulate cell-cell interactions in complex tissues and organs under normal development and disease contexts.
 The answers to their questions hold the key to controlling cancer and degenerative diseases.
-[Learn more]